Romford Garden Suburb: Planning

 The Liberal Member of parliament, Herbert Raphael, purchased Gidea Hall, Romford, in 1897.
 It came set within 150 acres and Raphael purchased a further 480 acre, which he divided up, giving 20 acre, which included a lake, for use as a public park; Raphael lent his name to it in 1904.
 He formed the idea for a garden suburb after the construction of Hampstead Garden Suburb, which was established by Henrietta Barnett in 1906 on land purchased from Eton College.
 Barnett had set up the Hampstead Garden Suburb Trust Ltd and appointed Barry Parker and Raymond Unwin as its chief architects.
-Raphael decided to capitalise on the success seen at Hampstead and other garden suburbs, such as at Ealing, Tottenham and Tooting, and set about organising an his own exhibition at Gidea Park.

-Raphael enlisted the help of John Tudor Walters, an architect and surveyor, and Charles McCurdy, who had been a director for the Hampstead Garden Suburb Trust, to set up the Gidea Hall Development Company, the head office for which was based at 33 Henrietta Street, in Covent Garden, London.
+Raphael decided to capitalise on the success seen at Hampstead and other garden suburbs, such as at Ealing, Tottenham and Tooting, and set about organising an exhibition at Gidea Park.
+In 1909 Raphael enlisted the help of John Tudor Walters, an architect and surveyor, and Charles McCurdy, who had been a director for the Hampstead Garden Suburb Trust, to set up the Gidea Hall Development Company, the head office for which was based at 33 Henrietta Street, in Covent Garden, London.
 Raphael designated 450 acres to the building of the garden suburb, on the west side of the Gidea Hall estate; to the east, 90 acres was used to establish a golf course.
 Each acre within the suburb area was to contain no more than six dwellings.